toddledev/documentation/docs/08-pages/01-overview/index.md

 These elements work together to create a complete, addressable screen in your application.

 # Custom 404 page
-If a user navigates to a URL that doesn't match any page in your application, toddle shows a default 404 (page not found) page.
+If a user navigates to a URL that doesn't match any page in your application, Nordcraft shows a default 404 (page not found) page.
 To create a custom 404 page:
 1. Add a new page
 2. Name it `404`
 3. Design the page as you want it to appear when users encounter invalid URLs

 ::: info
 Custom 404 pages are only available on paid plans.
-Projects in organizations on the free plan will display toddle's standard 404 page.
+Projects in organizations on the free plan will display Nordcraft's standard 404 page.
 :::